sunpy/sunpy-SEP/SEP-0002-revised.md

 ## Future changes to the governance (Revision of SEP-2)

-Due to the fundamental nature of this SEP, it would be inappropriate for the Steering Committee alone to have authority to approve modifications to it.
-Therefore, if this document is to be modified in any way, then those modifications shall be put to a vote of the Project Members.
+Any changes to the governance structure of the SunPy Project (e.g. this SEP) requires a 2/3 majority vote of the Project Members.
-This vote shall require a 2/3s majority of those voting to approve the changes.
+.

 ## Code of Conduct